JINHXu/spellchecker/README.md

 the end of individual words in the text.
 You should not, however, remove the punctuation or any stop words from the original text.

-You do not need to use a `$` symbol for this implementation -  if you only add values to the list for words that appear in your text.

-You can reuse much of the `StandardTrie` implementation - so you are provided with the skeleton of the `WordMatchingTrie` class which inherits from `StandardTrie`.
-You only need to update the constructor of the class, the `add()` method and the constructor of the nested `Node` class.

-The tests in `test_word_matching_trie.py` should help ensure that your new implementation works as expected.

-In a second step, you are asked to print up to `max_count` occurrences of a keyword in a text, and up to `window_sz` characters to the left and up to `window_sz` to the right of the keyword.
+In a second step, print up to `max_count` occurrences of a keyword in a text, and up to `window_sz` characters to the left and up to `window_sz` to the right of the keyword.
 Make sure to remove any newlines from the text - this will ensure that the contexts are displayed in a consistent way.

-Also, to make it easier to spot the keyword, you should separate it from the preceding and succeeding context with four spaces.
+Also, to make it easier to spot the keyword, separate it from the preceding and succeeding context with four spaces.
 In cases where the contexts are smaller than `window_sz` you should right-justify the preceding context and left-justify the succeeding context, by padding them with spaces as needed.